jacobwatua/alx-low_level_programming/README.md

-This covers introductio to programming in C language by ALX Africa
+This covers introductio to programming in C language by ALX Africa</br>
+Covers nested functions and loops